 Our gross profit has been and will continue to be affected by a variety of factors, including average sales prices of our products, product mix, our ability to reduce manufacturing costs and fluctuations in the cost of our purchased components.
-We define direct gross margin as revenue less material cost.
+We define direct gross margin as revenue less direct material costs.